 Editors are required to guide the staff serving under them in the methodology for best practice.
 They should also advise the individual reviewers too, by constantly updating them about the desired level of expectation of their work and ethics.

 Editors should consistently guide the authors and offer them regular training for the purpose of improving the quality of the publication.
 However, the guidance offered to the authors must be regularly and consistently updated; it should be in accordance with the accepted PIE code of conduct.
-Authors must also be advised of the correct and acceptable ways in which they can appeal against the editorial decisions.
+Authors must also be advised of the correct and… Continue reading General P.I.E.
+Guidelines

 Objectivity is one of the required qualities of an editor.
 Therefore, if peer-reviews were conducted and editors decide there must be deviations from their recommendations, the changes have to be balanced and justified.